VNG-Realisatie/nlx/WORKSHOP.md

 - `--publish` opens port 12018 for traffic.
 We will send requests to this port.
 - `nlxio/outway:latest` is the name of our docker image (`nlxio/outway`) as stored in the docker registry and the version we want to use (`latest`).
 The `--` tells docker that all arguments after this one are meant for the outway process, not for docker itself.
 - `/usr/local/bin/nlx-outway` is the binary in the container that we want to execute.

+All arguments after the image and executable name are passed to the process (nlx-outway) itself..

 - `--directory-address` is set to point the outway to the demo environment directory service.
 This means we can use this outway to connect to services in the demo environment.
 - `--tls-*` tells outway where to find the root, org-cert and org-key files.
 - `--disable-logdb` tells outway to not write request log records, because we have not set up a database for it.
 Logs are still written at services we will be using.